Coat of arms of Chad: Overview

 The wavy lines on the shield symbolize Lake Chad; the crest, a rising sun, a new beginning for the country.
 The supporter on the left is a goat, representing the northern half of the state; the southern half is represented by the lion supporting the shield on the right.
-The insigne of the National Order of Chad depends from the shield.
+The insigne of the National Order of Chad (a red Maltese cross centered by a blue disc with golden six-pointed star) depends from the shield.

 Seal

 A separate state emblem of Chad is a black-and-white seal consisting of the words "République du Tchad – Unité, Travail, Progrès" encircling a depiction of the head and upper body of a tribal girl with her hair in cornrows.